Travel Writing and Costa Rica - KU Honors Program

 Passport and Entry Requirements

 All U.S. citizens must have a passport to enter Costa Rica; no tourist visa is required.
 It’s recommended that the passport is valid for six months beyond the return date.
 For students who need to apply for an adult passport, please view the processing times and request one soon.
 KU Study Abroad & Global Engagement has a Passport Center where students can apply for a U.S. passport.
+You should plan on having your passport by early December.

 Non-U.S. citizens are responsible for understanding their entry requirements.
 Read more about visas and entry requirements on the website of the Embassy of Costa Rica in Washington D.C.
 Most students will meet the visa waiver requirement of having a visa issued from the U.S., but also must meet the requirement of having a valid passport for six months beyond the return date.
 Please carefully read the information on the website.